Our Presence

 Best Practices for Implementing a Safety Management Plan

-• Implement SMP in the initial stages of clinical development
+• Implement Clinical trial safety Management Plan in the initial stages of clinical development

 • Automated tools for safety databases should be validated.